JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 ERROR: TypeError: non-boolean (Int64) used in boolean context
 ```

-The `if` blocks do not introduce a [local scope](https://docs.julialang.org/en/v1/manual/variables-and-scoping/), i.e., it is possible to introduce a new variable inside the `if` block and used this variable outside the block
+The `if` blocks do not introduce a [local scope](https://docs.julialang.org/en/v1/manual/variables-and-scoping/), i.e., it is possible to introduce a new variable inside the `if` block and use this variable outside the block.

 ```jldoctest conditions
 julia> x, y = 2, 1;